 Once everything is set up, you can start recording your episode.
 To keep things simple, we suggest starting off with a single voiceover.

 Afterward, you can add additional voices as needed.
-Once you’ve recorded all of the relevant information, simply hit play.
-Now you’re ready to publish your podcast!
+Once you’ve recorded all of the relevant information, hit play.
+Now, you’re ready to publish your podcast!

 The Right Placement